Botnet

 A botnet is a group of Internet-connected devices, each of which runs one or more bots.
-Botnets can be used to perform Distributed Denial-of-Service (DDoS) attacks, steal data, send spam, and allow the attacker to access the device and its connection.
+Botnets can be used to perform distributed denial-of-service (DDoS) attacks, steal data, send spam, and allow the attacker to access the device and its connection.
 The owner can control the botnet using command and control (C&C) software.
 The word "botnet" is a portmanteau of the words "robot" and "network".
 The term is usually used with a negative or malicious connotation.

 Overview

 A botnet is a logical collection of Internet-connected devices, such as computers, smartphones or Internet of things (IoT) devices whose security have been breached and control ceded to a third party.
 Each compromised device, known as a "bot," is created when a device is penetrated by software from a malware (malicious software) distribution.
-The controller of a botnet is able to direct the activities of these compromised computers through communication channels formed by standards-based network protocols, such as IRC and Hypertext Transfer Protocol (HTTP).
+The controller of a botnet is able to direct the activities of these compromised computers through communication channels formed by standards-based network protocols, such as Internet Relay Chat (IRC) and Hypertext Transfer Protocol (HTTP).

+Operating, building, or using a botnet to access or control devices without their owners’ authorization is illegal in most jurisdictions and is regularly prosecuted as hacking, fraud, or related cyber-crime.
+Law enforcement and private parties also use legal tools to disrupt botnets, but those takedowns raise separate legal and constitutional issues.

-Botnets are increasingly rented out by cyber criminals as commodities for a variety of purposes.
+Botnets are increasingly rented out by cyber criminals as commodities for a variety of purposes, including as booter/stresser services.